On this Page

 Description

-The HTM driver defaults to -textpresentation 1 (always a line-at-a-time).
-All other drivers (PCL included) default to -textpresentation 0.
+The HTM and ZPL driver defaults to -textpresentation 1 (always a line-at-a-time).
+Most other drivers (PCL included) default to -textpresentation 0.

 The output of text to printers relies on accurate knowledge of the exact printer handling of font metrics.
 This can vary, depending on the printer models, resolution, etc. For this reason, Merge normally breaks lines of text into words and sometimes smaller word-segments and positions each independently.
 This reduces the occurrence of text overlap or right-justification errors.
 The -textpresentation command allows you to override this default behavior.